 If, as he advocated, we ought to live as natural a life as possible, then we would allow disease to control our numbers rather than birth control; and when the crop fails, we would stoically accept starvation as our lot.
 But clearly most people are not willing to accept these and other natural outcomes – disease, starvation, war, and being attacked and eaten by predatory animals – all of which are Nature’s means of controlling the populations of social animals like us.
 Hence, it does not follow, as Fukuoka believed, that whatever is natural is automatically better than all forms of human intervention, for modern humans, due to their cleverness, cannot help intervening in Nature and doing things that are contrary to it in order to improve their chances of survival.
 Other species like lizards and lions, snakes and seals, and pelicans and pomegranates would also do things to improve their chances of survival if only they possessed the cleverness to think of them and the physical ability to implement them.
 It is just that, for whatever reason, we humans have a monopoly on certain kinds of cleverness and ingenuity on this planet.

 Human intervention is not wrong, per se, as Fukuoka believed.
 There is nothing wrong with intervening in the natural world to produce outcomes that we desire, such as an abundant harvest of a particular plant that we like to eat.
-But he was right in questioning the wisdom of many conventional practices, including those that have become widespread and are therefore believed to be beneficial or necessary, such as tilling the earth or using artificial fertilizers and pesticides, but in fact are harmful or unnecessary.
+But he was right in questioning the wisdom of many conventional practices, including those that have become widely adopted and are therefore believed to be beneficial or necessary, such as tilling the earth or using artificial fertilizers and pesticides, but in fact are harmful or unnecessary.